-Unpublished material disclosed in the submitted manuscript may not be used in the editor's own research without the written consent of Author.
+Unpublished material disclosed in the submitted manuscript may not be used in the editor's own research without the written consent of the Author.

 Contributions to Editorial Decisions

-Peer reviews help editors in making editorial decisions and through editorial communication with the Author can also help Author improve papers.
+Peer reviews help editors in making editorial decisions and through the editorial communication with the Author can also help Author improve papers.